Arnold Matshazi

-Arnold Tawanda Matshazi (born 2 November 2003) is an English professional footballer who plays as a forward for Slough Town, on loan from Wycombe Wanderers.
+Arnold Tawanda Matshazi (born 2 November 2003) is an English professional footballer who plays as a forward for AFC Dunstable.

 Career

-Matshazi began his career with Blackpool as a youth player, featuring for them in the EFL Youth Alliance, FA Youth Cup and Lancashire Youth Cup.
+Matshazi began his career with Milton Keynes Dons before moving onto Blackpool as a youth player, featuring for them in the EFL Youth Alliance, FA Youth Cup and Lancashire Youth Cup.

 Matshazi joined Wycombe Wanderers in August 2022.
 He made his professional debut on 24 August 2022 as a substitute in a 3–1 loss against Bristol City in the EFL Cup second round.
 On 14 October 2022, Matshazi joined National League South side Slough Town on a one-month loan deal.

+Following his departure from Wycombe, Matshazi returned to the National League South to join Braintree Town in August 2023.
+He later joined Hitchin Town in October that same year.
+During his spell at Hitchin, Matshazi also, spent time dual-registered with Spartan South Midlands League side, Baldock Town in November 2023, featuring just once in order to gain match fitness.
+On 26 January 2024, he joined AFC Dunstable, after leaving Hitchin Town for 'personal development reasons'.